sarahgoldman/cordova-monkeytalk-ios-plugin/README.md

-#Setting up MonkeyTalk for iOS and Android
+#Setting up MonkeyTalk for iOS

 ### Installing MonkeyTalk agents on application